AlexanderKarasik/cse341-node/readme.md

 # Football Players API

-This API is intended for a personal assignment in CSE 341.
+This API is intended for a team assignment in CSE 341.

 ## Instructions to run application